 You can find a list of RELAX NG validators at http://relaxng.org/#validators.
 It is best to use validators with support for embedded Schematron rules inside RELAX NG schemas.
 Schematron is a rule-based validation language which is used to impose additional constraints on DocBook documents.
-Schematron rules assert conditions which cannot be expressed in a pure RELAX NG schema.
+Schematron rules assert conditions which are impossible or difficult to express in a pure RELAX NG schema.

-Sun Multi-Schema XML Validator (MSV) is able to validate an XML document against a RELAX NG schema and Schematron rules at the same time.
+Sun Multi-Schema XML Validator (MSV)7 is able to validate an XML document against a RELAX NG schema and Schematron rules at the same time.
 To install and use MSV follow these steps: